RedaAlb/alpr-pipeline/README.md

 Please note, this repo is still in early stages and will be finalised when concrete outcomes are achieved.

+This readme is to be updated.

 ## Project outline.

 This is a project that I am undertaking as a research associate at the University of Westminster.

-This project involves two main components:

-1. Detection and recognition of:
-    1. Indian Licence plates (LP)
-    1. Vehicle types (VT)
-1. Public transportation recommendation tool (TRT)

-At this current time and state, the project is solely focused on the first part.
+It involves creating an automatic number-plate recognition (ALPR) system.
+It is split into three main stages, vehicle detection (VD), licence plate detection (LPD) and LP recognition (LPR).
+A vehicle classifier is also made to classify the detected vehicles into trucks and emergency vehicles.

-## 1. For LP and VT detection and recognition
+## For VD/LP detection and recognition

 Please refer to the `\LP_VT_det_rec` directory.

-## 2. For TRT
+## For vehicle type classification (VTC)

-To be added.
+Please refer to the `\vtc` directory.